 - Lisa Demet Martin, Chief Diversity Officer

-The programs we have developed at Bryan Cave to create opportunities for mentoring, sponsorship, and practice and leadership development are helping to move the needle forward.
-For example, Learning from Leaders is our unique action-based mentoring program in which members of the Executive and Management Committees serve as mentors to mid-level associates of color.
+The programs we have developed at our firm to create opportunities for mentoring, sponsorship, and practice and leadership development are helping to move the needle forward.
+For example, Learning from Leaders is our unique action-based mentoring program in which members of firm leadership serve as mentors to mid-level associates of color.
 The leader/associate pairs complete a variety of activities together focused on developing practice skills and expertise, building key relationships inside the firm, and seeking opportunities for involvement and leadership outside the firm.
 We created “Diversity Leadership: Developing Strategies Through Dialogue” – a curriculum of diversity workshops that all lawyers have participated in to raise awareness and identify specific strategies to foster the development and promotion of women lawyers, lawyers of color, and LGBTQ lawyers at the firm.

 The firm’s strategic commitment to diversity has no borders and our diversity initiatives are fully integrated around the world.
 Affinity groups extend to all our offices; we recruit and hire diverse talent worldwide; and we support the growth and success of diverse lawyers globally.